 When it comes to using essential oils for labor and delivery, there are a few different methods.
 Whichever you choose to use is down to personal preference, though we do suggest going over your plans with your birthing specialist first.
 This will help to ensure nothing interferes with their plans.

 Diffusion is the process in which any essential oil is dissipated into the surrounding environment.
 The inhalation of the aroma gives the benefits of the essential oil to the inhaler.
 While diffusion can offer many benefits, it is important not to use too much oil as other people can have sensitivities, and it may be too strong for an infant child.
-Diffusion may be a better option for the beginning stages of labor, rather than the end.
-You can also simplify things by simply adding a few drops of essential oil to a tissue or napkin, then simply hold that to your nose when you feel the need.
-This can also be done straight from the bottle with certain, milder oils.

-Our Favorite Essential Oils Blends for Labor
+Our Favorite Essential Oil Recipes for Labor and Delivery

-For Relief of Stress & Anxiety:
+For Relief of Stress & Anxiety

 - Lavender Essential Oil x 8 Drops